 - Heat the oil in a large skillet over medium heat.

-- Add the shallots, garlic, half of the green onions, and gochugaru and oyster sauce for about 2 minutes or until fragrant.
+- Add the shallots, garlic, half of the green onions, ginger, and gochugaru and oyster sauce for about 2 minutes or until fragrant.

 - Stir in the ground pork, breaking it up into small pieces, and saute until no longer pink.

 - Stir in the soy sauce, doenjang, gochujang, and coconut sugar until well incorporated with the meat.